☎ Call Today Free Consult

 Protecting Rights

-One of the attorney’s primary responsibilities is ensuring that law enforcement and prosecutors adhere to constitutional and legal procedures.
-This includes reviewing how evidence was obtained, ensuring search and seizure protocols were followed, and protecting against unlawful interrogations or violations of your Fourth and Fifth Amendment rights.
+One of the attorney’s primary responsibilities is to ensure that law enforcement and prosecutors adhere to constitutional and legal procedures.
+This includes reviewing how evidence was obtained, to ensure search and seizure protocols were followed, and protecting against unlawful interrogations or violations of your Fourth and Fifth Amendment rights.

 Evaluating Charges